jiheechoi6/FanCrowd/README.md

   `/users/reset-password-email`
   <br>
   <br>
-  Sends a reset password email to a user
+  Send a reset password email to a user
 </td>
 <td>